 Enderlein held visiting professorships at Harvard University (Pierre Keller Visiting Professor at Harvard Kennedy School 2012-2013) and Duke University (Fulbright Distinguished Chair 2006-2007) and was a Research Fellow at the European University Institute in Florence (2017-2018).
 In 2003 he was awarded the Max Planck Society's Otto-Hahn Medal for outstanding achievements by young scientists.

 Henrik Enderlein’s research focuses on the political economy of economic policy-making, with a special focus on the Euro, the ECB, the EU-Budget, European integration, transatlantic economic relations, fiscal federalism, and sovereign defaults.
-His research has been published in journals in the fields of political science and economics, such as the The Journal of International Money and Finance, The Journal of Law and Economics, The Journal of European Public Policy, European Union Politics, or The Journal of Common Market Studies and book chapters with Oxford University Press or Columbia University Press.
+His research has been published in journals in the fields of political science and economics, such as The Journal of International Economics, The Journal of International Money and Finance, The Journal of Law and Economics, The Journal of European Public Policy, European Union Politics, or The Journal of Common Market Studies and book chapters with Oxford University Press or Columbia University Press.
 He is the Co-Editor of the Handbook of Multi-Level Governance (Edward Elgar) and edited volumes with Routledge and Oxford University Press.